simpliko/wpadverts/readme.txt

 "Save Changes" button without actually changing anything, this should reset router and fix URLs.

 == Changelog ==

+= 1.0.9 - 2016-08-14 =

+* NEW: Customizable "Recents Ads" widget.
+* FEATURE: Administrator can save Advert from wp-admin panel even if required fields are not filled (he will saw notification though).
+* FEATURE: Featured image will always be displayed as first one in the gallery.
+* FEATURE: Communication with WPAdverts updates server (for premium addons) will be handled via secure SSL connection only.
+* FEATURE: JavaScript and CSS files are now versioned, so always newest version will be loaded.
+* FIXED: Images in Gallery are resized to completely fit inside the gallery box (previously if image was vertical a part of it was not displayed).
+* FIXED: Clicking on multiselect dropdown will hide options (if the options are currently displayed).

 = 1.0.8 - 2016-07-04 =